 Frozen AC in Southwest Georgia?
 Call Harrell King!

 It’s great to know why you’re having problems with a frozen air conditioner, but it’s always best to call a professional HVAC technician when you need repairs.
 Sometimes, trying to “do-it-yourself” could result in more problems than you originally started with.
-Plus, sometimes doing your own repairs voids the manufacturer’s warranty on your system!
+Plus, doing your own repairs could void the manufacturer’s warranty on your system!